osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 5. **Optional:** Click the **Stop Transfer** button, then click **Stop** to stop the transfer of data to OCS.

 6. **Optional:** Click the **Remove Transfer** button, then click **Remove** to delete the transfer completely.

-**Note:** If you make changes to a Data Archive table during a PI to OCS transfer, you must manually stop and restart the transfer to capture all changes.
-Follow these steps to ensure all data gets captured:

-   1. Stop the transfer.
-   2. Make changes to the digital state tables in Data Archive.
-   3. Restart the transfer to pick up the changes.